pymeasure/leco-protocol/control_protocol.md

 (transport-layer)=
 ## Transport layer

-The transport layer ensures, that a message arrives its destination.
+The transport layer ensures that a message arrives at its destination.

 ### Sockets and Connections

-We use [zmq](https://zeromq.org/) sockets for our communication.
+[Zmq](https://zeromq.org/) sockets are used for our communication.
 For more details see the [zmq guide](https://zguide.zeromq.org/) or [zmq API](http://api.zeromq.org/)

 #### Definitions

 Zmq messages consist in a series of frames, each is a byte sequence.
-We indicate the separation between frames with `|`.
+The separation between frames is indicated with `|`.
 An empty frame is indicated with two frame separators `||`, even at the beginning or end of a message.
 For example `||Second frame|Third frame||Fifth frame` consists of 5 frames.
 The first and fourth frames are empty frames.